Copyright © 2013 Trumpet Ministries, Inc. All Rights Reserved.

 Now I will tell you plainly that I do not like mystical interpretations of the Bible that elevate some of the believers to a superior position.
 All such interpretations lead to small puffed-up groups who fancy themselves superior to the rest of us.
 They already perceive themselves as being able to walk through walls, like the Lord.
 They talk about this but they can’t do it as yet.
 They view themselves as manifested sons of God before the Lord Jesus returns; and this cannot be!

 As for mystical interpretations that tend to exalt small groups of believers, I will have nothing to do with doctrines that do not lead to righteous behavior.
-Today the Spirit of God is emphasizing that the believers confess their sins, turning away from them with the help of the Lord.
+Today, the Spirit of God is emphasizing that the believers confess their sins and turn away from them with the help of the Lord.

 It is true also that the Lord, at the same time, is holding out the prospect of a full reaping of Himself.
-Those who take the Lord up on this invitation will find that they are distinguished by humility, as well as a great love for Jesus.
+Those who accept this invitation from the Lord will find that they are distinguished by humility, as well as a great love for Jesus.

 We Americans do not like the idea of anyone being closer to God than we are.
 But the Bible teaches this, and so the discussion is ended.

-These are those who did not defile themselves with women, for they remained virgins.
-They follow the Lamb wherever he goes.
-They were purchased from among mankind and offered as firstfruits to God and the Lamb.
-No lie was found in their mouths; they are blameless.
-(Revelation 14:4,5)
+These are the ones who were not defiled with women, for they are virgins.
+These are the ones who follow the Lamb wherever He goes.
+These were redeemed from among men, being firstfruits to God and to the Lamb.
+And in their mouth was found no deceit, for they are without fault before the throne of God.
+(Revelation 14:4,5—NKJV)

 After six days Jesus took Peter, James and John with him and led them up a high mountain, where they were all alone.
 There he was transfigured before them.
 (Mark 9:2)